noahpking/foot-fatigue-index/README.md

 # Foot Fatigue Index Model

 This project simulates a Foot Fatigue Index that quantifies how physically fatigued a worker’s feet become based on their job, shoes, age, and weight.
-It was built as part of a data science challenge from Hike Medical, focused on real-world ergonomic risk modeling.

 ## How It's Made